yunhaiee/MCPserver_ResearchJournal/README.md

 - DOI links are clickable and direct to the research paper
 - Scopus links provide access to detailed article information
 - All links are properly formatted for copy-paste into Notion

-## Troubleshooting

-### Common Issues

-1. **Import errors**: Make sure all dependencies are installed with `pip install -r requirements.txt`

-2. **API rate limiting**: The tools include retry logic, but if you encounter rate limits, wait a few minutes before trying again

-3. **No results found**: Try different keyword variations or check journal name spelling

-4. **Connection issues**: Ensure you have internet access and the APIs are accessible

-### Debug Mode

-To see detailed request information, the code includes print statements that show:
-- Request attempts and responses
-- Content length and status codes
-- Parsing results

-## API Limits and Best Practices

-- **PubMed**: No API key required, but respect rate limits
-- **Scopus**: Requires API key, has usage limits based on your plan
-- **Recommendations**:
-  - Use specific keywords for better results
-  - Limit `max_results` to reasonable numbers (5-20)
-  - Cache results when possible for repeated searches

-## Contributing

-Feel free to submit issues, feature requests, or pull requests to improve this tool.

-## License

-This project is open source.
-Please check the license file for details.

-## Support

-For issues or questions:
-1. Check the troubleshooting section above
-2. Review the code comments for implementation details
-3. Test with the `test_pubmed_connection` tool first